 There are two buildings where lectures can take place:

-Building at Cēsu Street 4 is the main building of Vidzeme University of Applied Sciences.
-In the left wing of the building you can find the offices of the Rector, Vice-Rectors and other administrative staff.
-International Office is also located there - 2nd floor, room C-203.
-The Deans and the academic staff of the Faculty of Society and Science can also be found here.
+Building at Cēsu Street 4 is one of the building of Vidzeme University of Applied Sciences.
 There are lecture halls on the first, second and third floors.
 The Integrated Vidzeme University of Applied Sciences and Valmiera Central Library is located in the central part of the building.

 You can use a bike, a car or the local bus or take a taxi.
 The local bus company VTU runs a bus service from 4 am until midnight.
 Local bus traffic is rather good during working hours and early evening, but in the early morning and late evening the traffic is rather infrequent.
 The buses do not operate between midnight and 4 a.m.
 The bus schedules can be found at the bus stops or on the internet.